Pygex/LuteController/rtmidi_readme_and_license.md

   - MIDI device enumeration

 MIDI input and output functionality are separated into two classes, `RtMidiIn` and `RtMidiOut`.
 Each class instance supports only a single MIDI connection.
 RtMidi does not provide timing functionality (i.e., output messages are sent immediately).
 Input messages are timestamped with delta times in seconds (via a `double` floating point type).
 MIDI data is passed to the user as raw bytes using an `std::vector&lt;unsigned char&gt;`.

-## Windows

-In some cases, for example to use RtMidi with GS Synth, it may be necessary for your program to call `CoInitializeEx` and `CoUninitialize` on entry to and exit from the thread that uses RtMidi.

 ## Further reading